 Armed barricaded persons

 High risk search and arrest warrants and any other life threatening situations

 H.C.P.A.
 SWAT also assists agencies outside of Hamilton County including the United States Secret Service in providing protection for dignitaries and other celebrities.

 In the history of the Harrison Police department only 5 Harrison officers have served as members of H.C.P.A.
 SWAT.
-Currently the Harrison Police Department has 3 officers assigned to SWAT.
-Chief Charles Lindsey, Officer Mike Rhoads and Officer Joe Ramsey are members of the H.C.P.A.
+Currently the Harrison Police Department has six officers assigned to SWAT.
+Chief Charles Lindsey, Lieutenant Joe Ramsey and Sergeant Roger Mitchell are members of the H.C.P.A.
 SWAT team along with their duties as Harrison officers.